belyaev-mikhail/belyaev-mikhail.github.io/_posts/2019-07-29-fun-with-inline-classes-part-3.md

 ## Scopes: temporary-free DSLs

 One of the selling features of Kotlin is the rich applicability of the language to build DSLs with the introduction of [type-safe builders](https://kotlinlang.org/docs/reference/type-safe-builders.html).
-They are awesome, but have a simple drawback we are already familiar in this series of posts: they need introduction of intermediate objects for each new context, which is a little bit annoying.
+They are awesome, but have a simple drawback we are already familiar with in this series of posts: they need introduction of intermediate objects for each new context, and that is a little bit annoying.
 Applying inline classes to this problem, however, seems impossible, because type-safe builders operate using a set of *nested* context objects that hold their own data in a tree-like manner (see the KHTML library as an example).
 Except it is not.